While the Door Was Locked

 While the Door Was Locked (Swedish:Medan porten var stängd) is a 1946 Swedish drama film directed by Hasse Ekman.

+It was shot at AB Europa Studio in Sundbyberg and on location around Stockholm.

 Plot summary

 In an apartment building at an address in Östermalm, Stockholm the residents and their guests each play their part in a night full of drama, while the door is locked.